Fan translation: Problems concerning copyright and censorship

 Fan translation often borders on copyright infringement, as fans translate films, video games, comics, etc. often without seeking proper permission from the copyright holders.
 Studies of fan translators have shown that these fans do so because they are enthusiastic about the works they translate and want to help other fans access the material.
 Copyright holders often condone fan translation because it can help expose their products to a wider audience.
 As-well as encouraging their works to be translated, many rights holders threaten creators of fan translations.
 In 2007, a French teenager was arrested for producing and releasing a translated copy of Harry Potter and the Deathly Hallows in French.
 In 2013, Swedish police took down a website which hosted fan-made subtitles for users to download.
-Releasing subtitles without including the original copyrighted work isn't generally considered copyright infringement.
-But works that involve direct release of the copyrighted material like scanlation do infringe copyright law.
+Releasing subtitles without including the original copyrighted work is not generally considered copyright infringement, but works that involve direct release of the copyrighted material like scanlation do infringe copyright law.
+Japanese copyright holders and publishers in particular often take down fan translations, viewing them as pirated versions of their works.